 Amazon EFS reports metrics to CloudWatch and can be monitored there.
 Metrics include client connections, data read and data write bytes, and IO percent limits.

+Creating an Installation Token

+You can create an installation token without having to share your login credentials for an Atom/Molecule installation.
+If you are an administrator, follow the steps below to create an installation token:

+Go to Integration → Build → Create → Atom Runtime → Molecule